JoJas102/MEDIA-Toolbox/README.md

 Generally capital letters represent matrices or tensors and small letters stand for variuos variables, vectors and constants.

 ### Functions
-To carry out this simulation the following functions need to be located in the path:
+The following functions need to be located in the path:
 * InitParam.py
 * MEDIA_toolbox.py
 * NNLSfitting.py